mucommander/mucommander/package/readme.txt

 Bug fixes:
 - The license is presented in the license dialog.
 - Added back missing quote characters in various dialogs (e.g., doesnt -> doesn't)
+- Eliminate a race that may have caused currently presented folders not to refresh automatically.

 Known issues:
 - Mac OS X: "muCommander damaged and cannot be opened" may appear after downloading muCommander from the browser.
 This